lemlac/apon/README.md

 }
 ```

 Functions are declared using vertical bar notation.
-They can be declared in any expression that expects a function type.
+They can be declared in any expression if it expects a function type.
 Like true lambda functions, it can only have one expression which is its return value.

 ```apon
 let addOne = |x| x + 1 in